WesselSmit/datocms-migration-workflow/README.md

 ## If you are not familiar with migrations
 If you have questions about migrations or (what they're used for. if they're the right fit for you etc.)
-I'd recommend reading the [official datocms explanation](https://www.datocms.com/docs/scripting-migrations/introduction) first, but I'll try to give my perspective aswell.
+I'd recommend reading the [official datocms explanation](https://www.datocms.com/docs/scripting-migrations/introduction) first, but I'll try to give my perspective as well.

 Migrations offer developers a way of making reproducible changes to the cms structure (think all models, fields and settings).
 This is useful when you want to reproduce the cms structure for multiple environments (e.g. multi-regional websites with a cms instance per region), but also makes it possible to include structural cms changes in the review process.

 Migrations are files that describe the changes made to the cms structure, with structure I mean all models, fields and settings, but not the actual content such as records and their values.
-The migrations can be applied in chronological order to reproduce all changes made to the cms, guaranteeing an identical cms structure everytime.
+The migrations can be applied in chronological order to reproduce all changes made to the cms, guaranteeing an identical cms structure every time.

 Migrations are very powerful and can help you in many ways, but they are not without their downsides; without auto-generation it requires a lot of manual work and in order to use auto-generation you need to use the datocms-cli which exposes multiple commands you'll need to remember and understand.
 That's why this library aims to simplify the auto-generation of datocms migrations for you.